 - As you see the mixture has turned crumbly, almost like coarse sand in texture, you can stop the food processor machine

-- Now, you add water and egg yolks, and Use the Pulse function to give short burst of whisks to the dough for a couple of seconds, until dough comes together again.
+- Now, you add water and egg yolks and Use the Pulse function to give a short burst of whisks to the dough for a couple of seconds, until dough comes together again.

 - Take out the dough from the machine, and finish manually kneading on a lightly floured surface.